 Thunder Pass: the nominal south-eastern border of the continent.
 Known for the endless thunderstorms that take place there.
 Currently the home of the power farms that provide energy to the continent.

 World’s Scar: it’s a canyon… that crosses the whole planet (yes even under the ocean it’s rumored to have walkable spots.
 The place with most magick energy.
-In older times it was considered the geographical northern border of Ionis, but with the inclusion of the northern freefolk settlements of the Boreal Forests that became part of the past, with now the start of the Tundric lands the new frontier.
+In older times it was considered the geographical northern border of Ionis, but with the inclusion of the northern freefolk settlements of the Boreal Forests & the Mistlands, that became part of the past, with now the start of the Tundric lands the new frontier.
 Legend says that it was created when a certain goddess entered the world in her full form.

 Creating the map of your setting is not an easy task.
 Coming with shapes, names and geologically coherent structure is an intricate work of love.
 Thankfully I have a great illustrator -who is also a science buff- on my corner: Mr. Marco García.